rafizrayhan/Football-Moneyball-Valuation-Model/README.md

 when Transfermarkt valued him at €35m — was partially validated when AC Milan signed him in summer 2026 for a reported €74m fee.
 The model correctly identified the direction and scale of the undervaluation; the market subsequently corrected.
+The model was not right — but it pointed in the right direction.

 ## Limitations